top of page

 Usher Syndrome

 Usher Syndrome is a rare genetic condition.
-CH Usher was the name of the doctor who first noticed this condition in 1914.
+Charles Usher was the name of the doctor who first noticed this condition in 1914.

 Our hearing and sight are affected by genes and Usher Syndrome is caused by a number of different recessive genes.
 The recessive genes are passed down through families.
 If only one partner has the recessive gene their child will not have Usher Syndrome, but if both parents have the gene then the child will be born with Usher Syndrome.